shorian/obsidian-ticktick-task-creator/README.md

   - Set attributes using TickTick Quick Add syntax within Obsidian
 - Update a task associated with a note when note properties are edited

+> [!WARNING]
+> The TickTick API currently does not support reading or editing tags.

 ## Scope

 I'm creating this plugin primarily for my own use.
 At present, I only plan to implement simple features that I find essential to my own workflow.
 Bidirectional or TickTick → Obsidian sync is not currently on the roadmap.

 Once I've released an MVP, I'd be happy to consider PRs and feature requests.

+## Other TickTick Plugins

+If you're looking for a way to manage your TickTick tasks within Obsidian, take a look at [TickTickSync](https://github.com/thesamim/TickTickSync), which is designed for compatibility with the [Tasks Plugin](https://github.com/obsidian-tasks-group/obsidian-tasks).